aamrita/the-weather/README.md

 [coordinates.txt](/src/main/resources/coordinates.txt)  : This file contains mapping of each  locations to its corresponding coordinates in a general form as location:latitude,longitude,elevation

-# Steps to run the application.
+# Steps to run the application
 **Step 1** : Clone the repository.

      git clone https://github.com/aamrita/the-weather

-**Step 2** : build the project.
+**Step 2** : Build the project.

 Navigate to the root directory of the project and build the project using the below command:

     mvn clean install
-**Step 3** :
+**Step 3** : Run the application
-By now you will get a jar generted in the target folder.
-To run the jar execute the below command.
+By now you will get a jar generated in the target folder.
+To run the jar execute the below command:

      Pattern : java -jar jar-name.jar MM/dd/yyyy
+     e.g.,  java -jar target/TheWeather-0.0.1-SNAPSHOT-jar-with-dependencies.jar 11/28/2018

 # Output
 For an input date, the program generates a list of parameters and is written to an output file of the form MM_dd_yyyy_results in the parent location itself.